akeneo/pim-api-docs/content/guides/dam-connection/pre-requisites.md

 ## In your PIM

-Everything begin with the creation of your asset families.
+Everything begins with the creation of your asset families.
 You know, this really important entity that allows you to structure your PIM assets.

 ::: tips
 Still not familiar with the asset family concept?
 You may need to read [this](/documentation/asset-manager-beta.html#the-asset-family) carefully.